maximskorik/training-material/topics/metabolomics/tutorials/molecular-networking/tutorial.md

 ## Explore the Data

-Our spectral data comes in MSP format, which is a text file with spectra in the **NIST Search** format.
+This spectral data comes as MSP file, which is a text file structured according to the **NIST Search** spectra format.
-MSP is one of generally accepted formats for mass spectra representations and it is compatible with lots of spectra processing programms (MS-DIAL, NIST MS Search, AMDIS, etc.).
+MSP is one of the generally accepted formats for mass spectra representations and it is compatible with lots of spectra processing programms (MS-DIAL, NIST MS Search, AMDIS, etc.).

-Because MSP files are text-based, they can be explored accordingly.
+Because MSP files are text-based, they can be viewed as simple `txt` files.
 You can use any text editor that you have on your computer or use Galaxy built-in editor.
 In this tutorial we will use the Galaxy editor to check the contents of the file:
 > <hands-on-title> Data Exploration </hands-on-title>
 >
 > 1. Click *"Visualize this data"* {% icon galaxy-barchart %} icon next to the dataset in the Galaxy history